How to Get JSON Output from ChatGPT and Other LLMs

 Native JSON Mode (API)

 Modern APIs now offer JSON Mode that guarantees valid JSON output.
-This is a game-changer for reliability.
+This is a significant shift for reliability.

 OpenAI JSON Mode (GPT-5.2)